a-curious-coder/evolario/README.md

 A much simpler cloned variant of the game AGAR.IO to be played by AI agents.
 This game was created for the purpose of testing the effectiveness of various AI algorithms.

 # Running on Local Network
-Before you will be able to run this game you must make one minor change the to the file **client.py**.
-The *host* property from inside the __init__() method must be the local ip address of the machine that is running the server.
-To find this IP all you need to do is run *server.py* and read the output to see what IP it is on.
-Simply use that as the host property for the client.py file.
+Create a virtual environment, install the requirements and then run the server.py in root directory.
+After it's running, run the client.py in the root directory.
+The client.py will connect to the server and start the game.

 # Playing the Game
 To run the game you must have an instance of *server.py* running.
 You can then connect as many clients as you'd like by running *game.py*.

 # Game Mechanics
-- Each game lasts 5 minutes
 - The larger you are the slower you move
-- Each player will lose mass at a rate proportional to their size (larger = faster loss)
-- The game will be in "lobby" mode until started, this means all each player can do is move.
-- The game will begin once a client connects on the same machine the server is running on
+- Eat food to grow
+- Eat other players to grow faster
+- If you are smaller than another player you will be eaten
+- If you are larger than another player you will eat them

-# Possible Erros
+# Possible Errors
-If you are having connections issues try diabsling the firewall on the server and client machines.
+If you are having connections issues try disabling the firewall on the server and client machines.